fbpx

 Zara’s teaching philosophy is deeply personal.
 With the support of her late husband, Daniel, she embarked on her Essentrics™ journey, and after his passing in 2020, she chose to honor his memory by donating all her teaching earnings to the Neuroendocrine Cancer Awareness Network (NCAN).
 As a volunteer wellness teacher, she continues to share her passion, believing in the transformative power of movement to bring joy, healing, and resilience.

 As a mother and grandmother, Zara understands the importance of maintaining a strong, agile body at every stage of life.
-Her Friday morning class at 9 AM welcomes students of all levels—from brand-new dancers to advanced ballet practitioners—helping them build a solid foundation for ballet training while fostering connection, courage, and happiness.
+Her morning class welcomes students of all levels—from brand-new dancers to advanced ballet practitioners—helping them build a solid foundation for ballet training while fostering connection, courage, and happiness.

 Join Zara on this inspiring journey and discover the beauty of movement in its purest form.